A few years ago, a friend of mine, who lives in the UK, sent me an email of an article that was posted in the UK’s Sunday Times. The title was:

 Yes, all people have the exceptional spirit inside them, only in America could it be released to grow and aspire at every level of the ladder of success.
 I made it on my small tiny ladder, but I made it and that’s what I believe and you can’t take that away from me.

-There are four paragraphs that helped lead me to my conclusion.
-Three are from American Exceptionalism: An Experiment in History, Charles Murray.
+There are three paragraphs that helped lead me to my conclusion.
+They are from American Exceptionalism: An Experiment in History, Charles Murray.

 The first paragraph is: